wintercms/docs/cms-partials.md

     <p>This is a partial</p>

-The [Configuration](themes#configuration-section) section is optional for partials and can contain the optional **description** parameter which is displayed in the back-end user interface.
+The [Configuration](themes#configuration-section) section is optional for partials and can contain the optional **description** parameter which is displayed in the backend user interface.
 The next example shows a partial with description:

     description = "Demo partial"
     ==